ying-li-python/python-challenge/PyBank/README.md

-# PyBank
+# PyBank Challenge

+How can you tell if a company, out of hundreds, is doing financially well?
+Let's create a script that helps analyze financial records of any given company.

-We want to know how our company is doing financially from 2010 to 2017.
-This folder contains the script that displays the  total months, amount total, average change, and the month with the greatest % increase or decrease of the entire period.
+This folder contains a script that looks at total months, average changes, profit/losses across the entire period.

 Example results:
 <html>